cxgrillo/Update-MagicNTAG/README.md

 # Update-MagicNTAG
-Updates the MaginCTAG cards for use in a certain make of printer..
+Updates the MaginNTAG cards for use in a certain make of 3d printer..

+Credit for the Password and PACK algorithms goes to https://github.com/jackfagner/NfcKey